 Summer Research Fellowships

 Students working on an MA capstone or thesis or a PhD dissertation* in East or Southeast Asian studies are eligible to apply for up to $3,000 from APSI to support summer research.
-Applications will be accepted from East Asian Studies MA students as well as graduate students in other departments whose primary area of study is East or Southeast Asia.
+East Asian Studies MA students will receive priority in funding consideration, however graduate students in other departments whose primary area of study is East or Southeast Asia are also welcome to apply.
 Applicants may be citizens of any country but must be full-time students at Duke.

-- A 2-3 page proposal describing the research project, including its rationale and methodology.
+- A 500-750 word proposal describing the research project, including its rationale and methodology.
 Explain why travel to the region is necessary and describe your connection to local contacts and how you intend to access and assess the data

 - A research budget with realistic projections for travel, lodging, meals, and research-related expenses; include other potential sources of funding